Safe Zone Program

 Other Things to Know about Safe Zone

-We also schedule trainings by request for your office, department, or group of 8 – 30.
-Please email us to discuss details, or to be notified when new sessions are scheduled.
+- We schedule trainings by request for your office, department, or group of 8 – 30.
+Please fill out the sign up form or email us to discuss details.

 - Some of our participants have elected to add their name to our online ally directory, in order to serve as resources for others.

 - You’re invited to support the program by becoming a facilitator yourself!